History of Białystok: 1956 uprising and Gomulka thaw

 After the rally, some of the participants went home, but several thousand people mainly students and young workers walked through Lipowa Street towards the Church of St. Rocha.
 The demonstrators carried national flags as well as the Hungarian flag as a sign of support for the Hungarian uprising.
 When they reached the church of St. Rocha Father Adam Abramowicz asked for a peaceful departure.

-At the meeting of the Executive of the Municipal Committee of the PZPR, which met On 25 October 1956, Kazimierz Ornat and Secretary of the City Committee PZPR stated that the demonstration took place in front of the PZPR Voivodeship Committee building was anti-Soviet, anti-state and anti-party. he Gomulka supporters planned to write an open letter.
-Stanisław Kosicki, the editor-in-chief of Gazeta Białostocka, did not sign it.
+At the meeting of the Executive of the Municipal Committee of the PZPR, which met On 25 October 1956, Kazimierz Ornat and Secretary of the City Committee PZPR stated that the demonstration took place in front of the PZPR Voivodeship Committee building was anti-Soviet, anti-state and anti-party.
+Gomułka supporters planned to write an open letter; Stanisław Kosicki, the editor-in-chief of Gazeta Białostocka, did not sign it.
 He considered the open letter to be harmful and, if published, threatened to resign.
 After publishing the letter, he resigned from managing Gazeta Białostocka.
 Kazimierz Nowak took his place, and Edward Pajkert became his deputy.

 The October 1956 uprising which occurred in Poznan had influence on the Political situation in the country and led to the departure of the local party secretary, Jan Jabłoński, who resigned, again, on 31 October, and this time his resignation was accepted by the provincial authorities.
-Antoni Laskowski, a local party activist who was not imposed by the Central Committee for the first time, was entrusted with the function of the First Secretary of the Polish United Workers' Party, though this not for long, as after 3 weeks he was ousted by Gomulka.
+Antoni Laskowski, a local party activist who was not imposed by the Central Committee for the first time, was entrusted with the function of the First Secretary of the Polish United Workers' Party, though this not for long, as after 3 weeks he was ousted by Gomułka.
 His place was taken by Arkadiusz Łaszewicz.